gamergenic/js-spice/README.md

 #### 2 Add the Module as a Submodule:
 * Navigate to the root directory of your host application.
-* Use the command `git submodule add <repository URL of your module>` to add your module as a submodule.
-Replace `<repository URL of your module>` with the actual URL of the js-spice Git repository.
+* Use the command `git submodule add https://github.com/gamergenic/js-spice.git` to add your module as a submodule.

 ##### 3 Specify the Path for the Submodule:
 * While adding the submodule, you can also specify a path where you want the submodule to be placed.
-For instance: `git submodule add <repository URL> <desired path>`.
+For instance: `git submodule add https://github.com/gamergenic/js-spice.git <desired path>`.
 * If you don't specify a path, the submodule will be placed in a directory with the same name as the repository by default.

 #### 4 Initialize and Update the Submodule: